xtanaa001/academic-kickstart/content/research/research.md

   icon = "chart-line"
   icon_pack = "fas"
   name = "Economics"
-  description = "I study algorithmic economics, and particularly focus on algorithmic mechanism design."
+  description = "I develop computationally-efficient economic mechanisms for resource allocation and pricing."

 # network and energy economics network and energy economics, and focus on
 # algorithmic game theory/mechanism design for  for resource allocation with strategic user behaviors.